mike-quiroga/carbonldp-website/README.md

     - `carbonldp-panel`
     - `CarbonLDP-JS-SDK`
     - `angular2-carbonldp`

-3. cd into `carbonldp-website`
+    After this, cd into `carbonldp-website`
+3. run `npm install`
-4. run `npm install && typings install`
+4. run `jspm install`
-5. To make changes to any dependency project visible to this project, you must link them using the following commands:
+5. (optional) To make changes to any dependency project visible to this project, you must link them using the following commands:
     - `jspm link ../carbonldp-panel/dist`
     - `jspm link ../CarbonLDP-JS-SDK/dist`
     - `jspm link ../angular2-carbonldp/dist`